Ditchcarbon

 Latour's reported carbon emissions

 In 2024, Latour reported total carbon emissions of approximately 5,712,303,000 kg CO2e, with Scope 1 emissions at about 11,798,000 kg CO2e, Scope 2 emissions at approximately 4,935,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 5,695,570,000 kg CO2e.
-This represents a notable increase from 2023, where total emissions were about 2,540,599,892 kg CO2e, with Scope 1 at approximately 11,575,000 kg CO2e, Scope 2 at about 7,454,000 kg CO2e, and Scope 3 at around 535,000 kg CO2e.
+In 2023, the company recorded total emissions of about 19,029,000 kg CO2e for Scopes 1 and 2 combined, with Scope 1 at approximately 11,575,000 kg CO2e and Scope 2 at about 7,454,000 kg CO2e.
 Latour has set ambitious climate commitments, aiming for a 40% reduction in Scope 1 and 2 emissions by 2030, using 2022 as the base year.
 Additionally, they are targeting a 20% reduction in Scope 3 emissions by the same year.
-Furthermore, Latour mandates that all its holdings must commit to Science Based Targets initiative (SBTi) validated targets by 2025.
-Long-term goals include a commitment to achieve net-zero emissions across all scopes by 2050, with interim targets of reducing Scope 1 and 2 emissions by 58.8% by 2034 from a 2022 baseline, and a similar reduction for Scope 3 emissions.
-These targets are cascaded from their parent company, Investment AB Latour (publ), which oversees their sustainability initiatives.
+The company demands that all its holdings commit to Science Based Targets initiative (SBTi) validated targets by 2025.
+Long-term goals include achieving net-zero emissions across all scopes by 2050, with interim targets of reducing Scope 1 and 2 emissions by 58.8% by 2034 from a 2022 baseline.
+This data is cascaded from the parent organization, Investment AB Latour (publ), which oversees Latour's sustainability initiatives and emissions reporting.

 Unlock detailed emissions data